act3-ai/go-common/go-common_codereport.typ

 	title: "go-common Source Code",
 	author: "ACT3",
 	description: [
 		The go-common repository contains common Go packages for ACT3 projects.
-The packages are tailored for CLI and REST API development.
+The packages implement some standard configurations and functionality for CLI and REST API development.
 The "cmd/sample" directory contains a sample CLI application demonstrating the use of go-common's packages for CLI development.
 	],
 	sourcefiles: files
 )